tilt-dev/tilt.build/docs/tiltfile_config.md

   end of `tilt up` options and the start of user-defined settings)
 * `tilt up -- consumer --to-edit b --to-edit c`: run consumer services and set up b and c for editing.
+* `tilt down -- consumer`: Delete consumer services but leave any other services alone.

 #### Tiltfile
 ```python
 config.define_string_list("to-run", args=True)